-In each year of this Agreement, each employee who has one or more years of seniority and is in satisfactory standing, shall be credited with a birthday annual leave grant of eight hours which shall be available to the employee only during the pay period containing the employee's birthday.
+In each year of this Agreement, each employee who has one or more years of seniority and is in satisfactory standing, shall be credited with a birthday annual leave grant of eight hours, ten hours for employees regularly assigned a ten hour shift , and 12 hours for an employee regularly assigned a twelve hour shift which shall be available to the employee only during the pay period containing the employee's birthday.
 By notice to the supervisor not more than 30 days but not less than seven days prior to the beginning of the pay period in which the birthday falls, the employee shall be entitled to use such leave to provide a paid absence on his/her birthday or, by mutual agreement between the employee and the supervisor, on another day in such pay period.
-The eight hours grant of birthday leave shall not be credited to an employee more than once in a fiscal year.
-The eight hour grant of birthday leave shall not be counted as part of the total authorized annual leave credits, nor shall such birthday leave be paid off upon separation.
+The eight, ten or twelve hour grant of birthday leave shall not be credited to an employee more than once in a fiscal year.
+The grant of birthday leave shall not be counted as part of the total authorized annual leave credits, nor shall such birthday leave be paid off upon separation.